mejarc/cs361/README.md

 # Look Around You: photos from nearby

-* Let the browser tell you where it thinks you are
+* Let the browser tell you where it thinks you are, or
+* Type in a location or postal code, then
-* With one click of a button, fetch six, or more, recent images taken near your location from the millions of photos available on [Unsplash](http://unsplash.com).
+* With one click of a button, fetch six (or more) images tagged with your location from the millions of photos available on [Unsplash](http://unsplash.com).

 ## Requirements
 * NodeJS